cite-architecture/CitableCorpus.jl/README.md

 ## Roadmap

-- [ ] v0.10.x Fully implement abstractions of `CitableBase` v0.8.
+- [x] v0.10.0 Fully implement abstractions of `CitableBase` v0.8.
-- [ ] v0.11.x Add `CitableDocumentCollection` unifying contents of a catalog and corpus
+- [ ] v0.11.0 Add `CitableDocumentCollection` unifying contents of a catalog and corpus
-- [ ] v0.12.x Add `dataframe` function to apply to catalogs, corpora, and collectons of citable documents
+- [ ] v0.12.0 Add `dataframe` function to apply to catalogs, corpora, and collectons of citable documents